opencasestudies/website-ocs-source/content/authors/qmeng/_index.md

 +++

-Kexin (Sheena) Wang.
-Sheena obtained her Master of Science in Engineering degree in [Applied Mathematics and Statistics](https://engineering.jhu.edu/ams/) at [Johns Hopkins University](https://www.jhu.edu/).
+Qier Meng is working towards an ScM degree in Biostatistics at the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu).